Lamden/lamden-js/README.md

 Use Lamden.TransactionBuilder(networkInfo, txInfo) to create a new Lamden transaction.

 ### Create networkInfo object
-create an object that describes the masternode/network that you are going to send the transcation to
+create an object that describes the masternode/network that you are going to send the transcation to.
 ```javascript
 let networkInfo = {
     // Optional: Name of network